paritytech/xcm-docs/src/journey/transfers/reserve.md

 The `InitiateReserveWithdraw` instruction takes the derivative token from the holding register and burns it.
 Then it sends a new XCM to the specified `reserve`, in this example, the relay chain.
 This new XCM contains the following instructions, in order:
-- WithdrawAsset
+1. WithdrawAsset
-- ClearOrigin
+2. ClearOrigin
-- All instructions specified in the `xcm` operand, in this case `DepositReserveAsset`
+3. All instructions specified in the `xcm` operand, in this case `DepositReserveAsset`

+As was the case with [teleports](../teleports.md), instructions 1. and 2. are added automatically by the executor when using `InitiateReserveWithdraw`.

 Upon receiving this XCM, the reserve will withdraw the asset from parachain 1's sovereign account (where the real asset is stored), and deposit it on parachain 2's sovereign account.